Omnissa Horizon 8 Console Configuration

 Active Directory Delegation for Instant Clones

 Horizon Instant Clones create computer objects in Active Directory.
 Horizon is configured with an Active Directory service account that must be granted permission to create computer objects.
-See Create a User Account for Instant-Clone Operations at VMware Docs.
+See Create a User Account for Instant-Clone Operations at Omnissa Docs.

 1. Create an OU in Active Directory where the Horizon Agent computer objects will be stored.